nvim-neorg/neorg-telescope/README.md

 </details>

 ### Search File and Heading Backlinks
+- `Telescope neorg find_backlinks` - find every line in your workspace that links^* to the current file
+- `Telescope neorg find_header_backlinks` - same but with links to the current file _and_ heading

 These are limited to workspace relative links (ie.
 `{:$/worspace/relative/path:}`) for the sake of simplicity.
 Both exact (`{:$/path:** lvl 2 heading}`) and fuzzy (`{:$/path:# heading}`) links are